Virtual assistant

 - Rental or provision of a charging station by the owner.

-The owner or manager is free to charge these to the inhabitants or not.
-If so, these items will appear distinctly on the statements or invoices sent to the inhabitants.
+The owner or manager is free to pass these costs on to the residents or not.
+If they do, these items appear distinctly on the statements or bills sent to the residents.

-Invoices are transmitted by postal mail at a cost of CHF 2.75 (excluding tax) per mailing.
-However, it is possible to receive invoices by email or eBill at no extra cost.
+Bills are transmitted by postal mail at a cost of CHF 2.75 (excl. tax) per mailing.
+However, it is possible to receive bills by e-mail or eBill at no extra cost.

-The procedure is indicated on each invoice sent.
+The procedure is indicated on each mailed bill.

-Contact your property management or owner, who will inform Climkit.
+Contact your property management company or your owner, who will inform Climkit.